Charlotte von Mahlsdorf

-Charlotte von Mahlsdorf (18 March 1928 – 30 April 2002) was a German transgender woman who founded the Gründerzeit Museum in Berlin-Mahlsdorf.
+Charlotte von Mahlsdorf (18 March 1928 – 30 April 2002) was a well-known transgender woman in East Germany and founded the Gründerzeit Museum in Berlin-Mahlsdorf.
+Later she became a LGBT-icon in Germany because of Rosa von Praunheim's biopic I Am My Own Woman (1992).

 When a local mansion was due for demolition, von Mahlsdorf was allowed to live there, and its contents became the basis for her collection of everyday household items from the Gründerzeit period (c.
 1870s).
 The museum became a popular meeting-point for East Berlin’s gay community, to the disapproval of the East German regime (Stasi).

 Early years

-Von Mahlsdorf was born to parents Max Berfelde and Gretchen Gaupp in Berlin-Mahlsdorf, Germany.
-At a very young age she felt more like a girl, and expressed more interest in the clothing and articles of little girls.
+Von Mahlsdorf was born to parents Max Berfelde and Gretchen Gaupp in Berlin-Mahlsdorf, Germany.At a very young age she began to play with gender roles and expressed more interest in the clothing and articles for girls.
 She helped a second-hand goods dealer clear out the apartments of deported Jews and sometimes kept items.